Liam Neeson’s kiss of Viola Davis proves 'he’s not a racist,' Michelle Rodriguez says

-LOS ANGELES — Michelle Rodriguez attested that her "Widows" co-star Liam Neeson is not a racist because of how he kissed Viola Davis during the movie.
+LOS ANGELES — Michelle Rodriguez attested she thinks that her "Widows" co-star Liam Neeson is not a racist because of how he kissed Viola Davis during the movie.

 Liam Neeson film red carpet canceled amid controversyFeb.
 6, 201902:51

-The actress came to Neeson's defense Wednesday night at the amfAR gala in the wake of Neeson's racially charged comments that he wanted to kill a "black bastard" to avenge a friend who had been raped.
-The actor later apologized and contended that his comments were taken out of context.
+The actress came to Neeson's defense Wednesday night at the amfAR gala in the wake of his racially charged comments that he wanted to kill a "black bastard" to avenge a friend who had been raped.
+The actor has apologized, contending that his comments were taken out of context.

 "It's all f--in' bulls--.
 Liam Neeson is not a racist," Rodriguez told Vanity Fair at the New York event.
 "Dude, have you watched 'Widows'?
 His tongue was so far down Viola Davis' throat.
 You can't call him a racist ever.
 Racists don't make out with the race that they hate, especially in the way he does with his tongue — so deep down her throat.
 I don't care how good of an actor you are.
 It's all bulls--.
 Ignore it.
 He's not a racist.
 He's a loving man.
 It's all lies."